 |

-For this competition, we are required to build an aircraft to deliver and recover payloads, and be capable of fully autonomous horizontal and vertical takeoff, flight, and landing with a 3.5 pound total gross takeoff weight.
-Our aircraft, Magpie, uses advanced real-time-kinematic GPS sensors and computer vision algorithms to precisely locate payloads weighing up to 1.5 pounds. |
+For this competition, we are required to build an aircraft to deliver and recover payloads, and be capable of fully autonomous horizontal and vertical takeoff.
+Our aircraft uses advanced real-time-kinematic GPS sensors and inertial measurement units (IMUs) to position itself, and we wrote custom Multi-disciplinary Design Optimization (MDO) software using ANSYS Fluent and MATLAB to optimize the aircraft's aerodynamic performance. |

 ● |